NexTechArchitect/RST-Reputation-Protocol/README.md

 On-chain identity is broken.
 Wallets are anonymous.
 There is no way to distinguish a DeFi power user from a fresh wallet.
 This protocol fixes that.

-The ERC-5484 Reputation System assigns every wallet a Soulbound Token, non-transferable, non-mintable by the holder, that reflects their on-chain behaviour score.
+The ERC-5484 Reputation System assigns every wallet a Soulbound Token, non-transferable and non-mintable by the holder, that reflects their on-chain behaviour score.
 As the wallet performs positive actions (DAO votes, loan repayments, airdrop holding), their score rises and their medal art upgrades automatically with no re-mint required.

 The scoring engine is UUPS upgradeable so logic can evolve as the protocol matures.
 The token contract is intentionally immutable because SBT ownership records are the ground truth of on-chain identity and must be permanent.